grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi held up a finger to Shakes.
 "Frankly, I give it about one chance in five," Hemi said into the mic.

-"And what are the chances that you will blow up either the _Gnat_ or the _Prospect_ or both?" asked Captain Percy.
+"And what are the chances that you will blow up either the _Gnat_ or the _Prospect_ or both?" asked Percy.

 "At least one of the two boats?
 I would say one chance in four."